SunnyGarg/Bubble-ProgressBar/README.md

   3. Check if the progress is started or stopped

-  bubbleProgressBar.isAnimating() -> returns true if already started otherwise return false..
+  bubbleProgressBar.isAnimating() -> returns true if already started otherwise return false.